Satisfactory Academic Progress

 - Only grades of D- or better are considered completed hours in the quantitative standards for progress.
 Withdrawals and letter grades of ‘F’ are included in the attempted hours.

 - A repeated class is counted in the quantitative standards each time hours are attempted and one for completed hours.
 The highest grade earned will be used in calculating the GPA.

 - A student may take six hours of non-credit remedial courses along with for-credit classes.
 Remedial courses do not count as credit toward the student’s degree.
-GPA and remedial credit hours are included in the semester totals but not in the cumulative total on the students transcript.
+The remedial course GPA and credit hours are included in the semester totals on the student's transcript, but not in the cumulative totals.
 Non-credit remedial courses are included in the total attempted hours, total earned hours, and the cumulative GPA for Satisfactory Academic Progress purposes.

 - All remedial ESL classes are counted in the attempted hours and included in the cumulative GPA for SAP purposes.

 Monitoring Satisfactory Academic Progress

 Southwestern monitors satisfactory academic progress at the end of each fall, spring and summer semester.
-Student Financial Services is responsible for monitoring progress and for notifying students that they are on financial aid suspension.
+Student Financial Services is responsible for monitoring progress and for notifying students when they don't meet satisfactory academic progress and what they must do to regain financial aid eligibility.